Shiyu-Xing/RegHEC/README.md

 I work under Windows operation system with VS2019.
 This repository is a C++ solution developed with the following versions of external libraries:

 **Limbo 2.1**
 [Limbo](https://github.com/resibots/limbo) is an open source C++ library for Bayesian optimizaiton, which relies on NLOpt for maximization of acquisition function.
 Both limbo 2.1 and precompiled NLopt 2.5.0 with MSVC 2019 are given above for convenience.
-Please note that, limbo is currently mostly developed for GNU/Linux, thus we modified the system call in the sys.hpp(in RegHEC/limbo-release-2.1/src/limbo/tools) to make it compatible with Windows.
+Please note that, limbo is currently mostly developed for GNU/Linux, thus we modified the system call in the sys.hpp(in limbo-release-2.1/src/limbo/tools) to make it compatible with Windows.

 **Sophus 1.0.0**
 [Sophus](https://github.com/strasdat/Sophus) is a c++ implementation of Lie groups commonly used for 2d and 3d geometric problems (i.e. for Computer Vision or Robotics applications).
 Sophus 1.0.0 is given above for convenience.

 **PCL 1.11.1**
 [PCL](https://github.com/PointCloudLibrary/pcl) is c++ library for point cloud processing.
 We suggest to install [PCL-1.11.1-AllInOne-msvc2019-win64.exe](https://github.com/PointCloudLibrary/pcl/releases/tag/pcl-1.11.1) with 3rd party libraries checked.
 As both Eigen and Boost are included, which are also dependencies of limbo.
-There are abundant instructions to get PCL ready.
+There are abundant instructions to get PCL ready, we do not detail here.

+Clone or download this repo, open VS2019, then create a new console application.
+In solution explorer, add `RegHEC.cpp`, `GNsolver.cpp` and `GNsolver.h` as existing items.
+In properties, set `%your path%\sophus-1.0.0\include`, `%your path%\limbo-release-2.1\src` and `%your path%\nlopt-2.5.0\include` as include directories.
+Set `%your path%\nlopt-2.5.0\lib` as library directories and `nlopt.lib` as additional dependencies.
+Do not forget to configure the PCL-related settings then you are ready to run.

 You are welcome to convert it to Linux, but I have not.
-Note that you may need to switch system api in sys.hpp of limbo if you do so.
+Note that you need to switch system api in sys.hpp of limbo, use building tool and dependencies compatible with Linux if you do so.

 ## Input
-Multi-view point clouds and corresponding robot poses(pose of flange frame w.r.t robot base frame) where point clouds are captured.
+Multi-view point clouds in `.pcd` and corresponding robot poses in `RobotPoses.dat`(pose of flange frame w.r.t robot base frame) where point clouds are captured.

 Data used in the paper is given in Data folder.
 In our experiments, point clouds were captured from 9 different viewpoints.
 Change the input directory where multi-view point clouds and correponding robot poses are to try different object.
 You can also try with your own data.
 ```C++